nexdrew/rewrite-shrinkwrap-urls/README.md

 - `shrinkwrap`: object

-    Shrinkwrap content as an object in memory.
+    Content from a shrinkwrap or package-lock file, as an object in memory.

 - `opts`: object